Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI

 \section{Background and Related Work}

-In this section, we review existing literature relevant to our study, which focuses on the detection of ATD in issue tracking systems using keyword-based filtering, active learning, and explainable AI.
-We group the related work into three major areas: (i) research on Self-Admitted Technical Debt; (ii) applications of active learning in software engineering and text classification; and (iii) the use of explainable AI to improve transparency and trust in AI-supported software engineering tasks.
+In this section, we review the literature relevant to our study in three areas: (i) research on Architecture Technical Debt, including self{-}admitted ATD; (ii) applications of active learning in SE; and (iii) the use of explainable AI in SE.